-At the end of each term, each student will have a termly report, which will be sent out to parents (with student consent if aged 18+), and form part of the review process.
-The termly report will track the student's progress throughout their time at Derwen College and identify their next steps.
+At the end of each term, each student will have a termly report which will be sent out to parents (with student consent if aged 18+), and form part of the review process.
+The termly report will report on the student's progress throughout the term and identify their next steps.

-It is essential that students can continue practising what they have learnt at college while they are at home.
+It is essential that students can continue practising what they have learnt at College while they are at home.
 Wherever possible, please provide opportunities for your young person to prepare meals, do their laundry and attend to their personal care while at home.